 – What if I can’t sell my old home?
 Many factors determine the rate at which your old home will sell, and several of those are out of your control.
 Furthermore, the two homes are entirely unrelated.
 Whether your new home is magnificent estate or a small cottage, it has nothing to do with the interest prospective buyers will have in your old home.

-Those are three very specific examples, but this exercise will work on almost any negative feeling you may be experiencing with your new home purchase.
+Those are three very specific examples.
+However, this exercise will work on almost any negative feeling you may be experiencing with your new home purchase.

 What Else Can I Do to Beat Buyer’s Remorse?

 It’s no secret that we often get too deep inside our own heads.
 If you try the pro/con exercise and still can’t seem to find light at the end of the tunnel, you may be too engrossed in the situation to avoid any bias.
 Another great approach you can take is to review the situation with a trusted third party.
 Whether this person is a close friend, relative, or even your real estate agent, sometimes talking the problem over with someone else can open your eyes to the positives that your psyche is refusing to admit.
-Your friends and family will give you honest and supportive feedback, while someone like a real estate agent will be able to look at the situation sans the emotions and memories you have tied to both your new and old home.
-Whomever you decide to talk with, be sure to show them your pros/cons list to help them figure out what specific issues are holding you back as well as how they can help you overcome them.
+Your friends and family will give you honest and supportive feedback.
+On the other hand, someone like a real estate agent will be able to look at the situation sans the emotions and memories you have tied to both your new and old home.
+Whomever you decide to talk with, be sure to show them your pros/cons list.
+This will help them figure out what specific issues are holding you back as well as how they can help you overcome them.

 Just like with any purchase, there are some rare occasions where you really do feel like you made a mistake purchasing the home.
 These situations are rare, but if you believe that truly is the case, reach out to the Newburgh Homes team.
 We can get you in contact with local professionals who can counsel you on what is the best course of action to take.